Healthy Homes Assessment Akina

 Draught Stopping Akina

-Draughts increase the likelihood of low temperatures inside houses.
-A draughty house costs more to heat, resulting in wasted money and energy.
+Draughts are a major cause of low temperatures inside households.
+A cold house is more expensive to heat, resulting in wasted money and energy.

-If you can feel external air getting in, or see the sound of a clear draught emanating out of a hole or gap or crack, then it’s likely a crack or hole that needs sealing in somehow.
-Large cracks and gaps should be permanently stopped.
-The gaps that exceed 3mm that let air into or out within your home need to be sealed.
-In the case of an open fireplace isn’t in use it may cause draughts and should be shut off.
-Property managers and landlords are responsible for making sure that these draughts are stopped as much as possible.
+If you can feel external air getting in, or see a clear draught out of a hole or gap and you are able to feel it, it is probably a gap or hole that requirements sealing in any way.
+Large gaps and cracks should be fixed permanently.
+The gaps that exceed 3mm that allow air to enter or exit from your home require to be sealed.
+For example, if an open fireplace isn’t used it can cause draughts and should be blocked off.
+Landlords and property managers are accountable for ensuring that draughts from the fireplace are removed in the maximum extent possible.

-There is no need to block gaps or holes that are part of the construction.
-For example, tiny gaps around windows and doors could be necessary to allow for movement of the structure when the household is heated and cools in order to let them be closed and opened instead of instead of being stuck.
-We will inspect the windows and doors as part of an Healthy Homes assessment of your rental property.
+You don’t need to block off holes or gaps that are part of the construction.
+For example, tiny gaps around doors and windows might be necessary to allow for the movement of the structure as the house warms and cools so that they can still be closed and opened rather than being stuck.
+We will examine all doors and windows during the Healthy Homes assessment of your rental property.

 draught stopping building inspections